gdgrant/WQI-Predictions/README.md

 - `wqi.py` -- This file holds a set of functions for evaluating the actual water quality index (WQI) from provided data.
 - `parameters.py` -- Any settings for loading or using data, plus importing of the grid search hyperparameters, are kept here.
 - `grid_search.yaml` -- This file holds the grid search hyperparamters to be used when running models.
-- `analysis.py` -- Once desired models have been run, this file may be used to select for the best results.
+- `analysis.py` -- Once the desired models have been run, this file may be edited and run to select for the best results.